ViveksuriyanS/Scrum-AI-Master/README.md

    `npm run dev`

-ChatGPT said:
-Scrum AI Master — README
+# Scrum AI Master — README
 Overview

 Scrum AI Master is an autonomous Scrum management system built with Python, FastAPI, and AI agents.
 It accepts audio, video, or text updates from daily stand-ups, converts them into text using Google Speech-to-Text with diarization, summarizes key points, and automatically extracts actionable tasks.